NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Any data on the CAN-Bus is saved to a dedicated DAQ logger
 * Strong design process documentation (photos, schematics, research, etc)

-### Wireless Communication of Vehicle Data
-* Transmit vehicle data wirelessly in real time to a dashboard/control station on a PC
-* Use some kind of long-range radio transmission

-### Common CAN-Bus Library
-* Provides all variables and functions to read/write data to CAN-Bus
-* Simplifies each individual subsystem's CAN-Bus implementation
-* Far easier to update CAN-Bus functions system-wide (just download most up-to-date library)
-* Enables every subsystem to have access to all data variables

-### Improved Enclosures
-* Durable and compact enclosures with reasonable mounting points
-* Water-resistant connectors (aviation plug connectors may be sufficient)
-* Cable glands for any wires that are not part of an aviation plug connector
-* O-rings or other seals for clamshell enclosures

 ## Electrical Design Timeline

 ### September